-The Group is committed to preventing the commission of any offence under Italian Legislative Decree 231/2001 through the adoption and implementation of Organisation, Management and Control Models pursuant to Italian Legislative Decree 231/2001 (hereinafter referred to as 231 Model(s)) for all the major companies belonging to the Group.
-The adoption by the Group of ethical principles relevant to the transparency and fairness of the company's activities and useful for the preventive control system.
-These principles are included in the Group's Code of Ethics, which is an integral part of the individual 231 Models, containing the set of rights, duties and ethical principles adopted by the Group towards "stakeholders" (employees, PA, shareholders, third parties).
-It aims at recommending, promoting or prohibiting certain behaviours, beyond and independently of what is provided for at a regulatory level, by defining the principles of "corporate deontology" that the Group recognises as its own and on which it calls for the observance of all addressees.
+The Group is committed to preventing the commission of any offence under Italian Legislative Decree No. 231/2001 through the adoption and implementation of Organisation, Management and Control Models pursuant to Italian Legislative Decree No. 231/2001 (hereinafter referred to as 231 Model(s)) for all the major companies belonging to the Group.
+The adoption by the Group of ethical principles relevant to the transparency and fairness of the company's activities and useful for the prevention of offences pursuant to Italian Legislative Decree No. 231/2001 is an essential element of the preventive control system.
+These principles are included in the Group's Code of Ethics, which is an integral part of the individual 231 Models, containing the set of rights, duties and ethical principles adopted by the Group towards stakeholders (employees, PA, shareholders, third parties).
+It aims at recommending, promoting or prohibiting certain behaviours, beyond and independently of what is provided for at a regulatory level, by defining the principles of corporate deontology that the Group recognises as its own and on which it calls for the observance of all addressees.
 The supervisory body is the corporate body in charge of investigating and verifying the reports received, guaranteeing independence from management.

-Moreover, with regard to anti-corruption training, it is included in the training provided under the Organisation, Management and Control Model pursuant to Legislative Decree 231/2001 (hereinafter 231 Model) and is diversified according to the recipients to whom it is addressed by function and/or area of competence and activity performed.
-It is compulsory for all recipients and is handled in terms of content by the Compliance area and managed and administered by the Corporate HR & Organisation Department, which ensures that training programmes are delivered in a timely manner.
+Moreover, with regard to anti-corruption training, it is included in the training provided under the Organisation, Management and Control Model pursuant to Legislative Decree No. 231/2001 (hereinafter 231 Model) and is diversified according to the recipients to whom it is addressed by function and/or area of competence and activity performed.
+It is compulsory for all recipients and is handled in terms of content by the Compliance area and managed and administered by the Corporate HR & Organisation department, which ensures that training programmes are delivered in a timely manner.